paulfioravanti/paulfioravanti.github.io/_posts/2018-05-11-runtime-language-switching-in-elm.md

 ```

 Next, we have to import the language dropdown code in the `Main` module,
-as well as slightly adjust the styles in the `view` since there is now
+as well as slightly adjust the styles in the `view` function, since there is now
 more on the page than just the message:

 **`src/Main.elm`**